 Editor’s Note: We first published this story in January 2019 in the wake of the Camp Fire, the deadliest in California history.
-With one of the worst fire seasons in recent memory now blanketing the west coast in smoke, we’re resharing it because we feel it’s more relevant than ever.
+With one of the droughts in recent memory now gripping the western US, we’re resharing it because we feel it’s more relevant than ever.

 Fire ecologist Chad Hanson is standing knee-deep in downed trees and charred stumps when he spots what he’s been searching for: a pine sapling.
 He’s spent this sunny September day touring the burn scar left from the 2011 Las Conchas Fire, when a conflagration roared through northern New Mexico, torching 43,000 acres in a single night.

 After that apocalypse, who would expect a pine forest to come back?
 Hanson does, and all day, he’s braved the thorny limbs of locusts and meandered among aspens just tinged with yellow to find it.